The history of Aloe Vera depicts its usage from 1500 BC by Egyptians for medicinal purposes

 Aloe Vera gel is packed with antioxidants and is also known for it’s antiseptic, antiviral and antibacterial properties

-From beverages to skin product, Aloe Vera has found its use in many products for healing and repairing since ages.
+From beverages to skin product, Aloe Vera has found its use in many products for healing and repairing for ages.
 The history of Aloe Vera depicts its usage from 1500 BC by Egyptians for medicinal purposes.
-It is part of succulent family, which is known for storing water in their leaves and stems.
+It is part of the succulent family, which is known for storing water in its leaves and stems.
 This makes them easy to maintain.
-It is not just any other green cactus looking plant sitting in your garden, in fact it is used as a key ingredient in many products by multi-dollar companies.
+It is not just any other green cactus looking plant sitting in your garden, in fact, it is used as a key ingredient in many products by multi-dollar companies.
 You can find Aloe Vera in soaps, shampoo, moisturizers, face and body creams, sunscreen lotions, hair gels, healthy drinks and beverages.
 When taken orally, it has shown results in constipation and other digestion problems.
 But are they safe to use?
 How to extract and use the gel?
 How exactly is it beneficial?
 Can people of age groups use it?
 You will find answers to all these questions in this article.

-The use of Aloe Vera gel tropically is considered safe, and there is scientific evidence proving it’s use for certain skin ailments.
+The use of Aloe Vera gel tropically is considered safe, and there is scientific evidence proving its use for certain skin ailments.
 Although there is not enough evidence to prove its other benefits.

-For pregnant and breast-feeding ladies, Aloe Vera gel and latex when consumed orally is stated unsafe and can cause complications.
+For pregnant and breastfeeding ladies, Aloe Vera gel and latex when consumed orally is stated unsafe and can cause complications.